 - The STC rating tells you how well the MLV blocks sound waves, the higher the better.
 The density of most MLVs is between 1 pound per sq ft to 2 pounds per sq ft.
 The industry standard is 1 lb, which is what we recommend for vehicles because the denser versions of MLV are not as workable around a vehicle's curves.
 Most people use the 1 lb density for homes as well.
 For this density, you're looking for an STC in the the 26 to 28 range.

 - Being odorless indicates the quality of the materials that compose the MLV.
-It's possible to cut costs by making the MLV out of cheap recycled goods, but you pay for that cheapness in other ways.
+It's possible to cut costs by making the MLV out of cheap recycled goods, but you pay for that cheapness in odor and blocking power.

 Watch out for MLV made from low quality recycled products

 Most MLV products are made from recycled goods.
 We are a fan of recycling, but it's important to make sure you're getting the best quality if its going into your living spaces.
-You are looking for raw virgin mass loaded vinyl.
-Some of the problems we see with recycled MLV materials are:
+If you get the cheap-o MLV, some of the problems you can run into are:

 - Inconsistent thickness, which can reduce the mass per square foot and reduce the effectiveness of your MLV sound barrier